vmware-archive/pcf-pipelines/docs/vault-integration.md

 ### Create a Vault read-only token for Concourse

-We will need a read only token for Concourse so it can access the Vault secret.
+We will need a read-only token for Concourse so it can access the Vault secret.
 First, we have to create the Vault policy:

 1. Login to Vault: